-Dulce co-chairs Fredrikson’s White Collar & Regulatory Defense Group.
-With over 17 years of experience representing individuals and business organizations in cases brought by federal and state law enforcement agencies, she understands the unique challenges these cases present.
-Her practice focuses on criminal and civil regulatory matters involving alleged financial fraud, embezzlement, healthcare fraud, securities fraud, False Claims Act (FCA) violations, Foreign Corrupt Practices Act (FCPA) violations, trade secrets theft, illegal immigration, environmental violations, election law violations, disadvantaged business enterprise (DBE) violations and other compliance concerns.
+Dulce co-chairs Fredrikson & Byron’s White Collar & Regulatory Defense Group.
+With over 18 years of experience representing individuals and business organizations in cases brought by federal and state law enforcement agencies, she understands the unique challenges these cases present.
+Her practice focuses on criminal and civil regulatory matters involving alleged financial fraud, embezzlement, healthcare fraud, False Claims Act (FCA) violations, Foreign Corrupt Practices Act (FCPA) violations, trade secrets theft, illegal immigration, environmental and other compliance concerns.
+In the #MeToo era, she has also handled numerous workplace investigations involving allegations of criminal sexual misconduct.

-She guides her clients through all stages of their involvement in regulatory and compliance matters: from responding to government subpoenas and search warrants, to conducting internal investigations, reporting crimes to government officials and defending clients in administrative hearings, trials and appeals.
+She guides her clients through all stages of their involvement in regulatory and compliance matters: from responding to government subpoenas and search warrants, to conducting internal investigations, reporting crimes to government officials and defending individual and business clients in administrative hearings, criminal and civil trials and appeals.

 Dulce investigated reports of major embezzlement at the Town & Country Club in St. Paul by a former employee.
 She guided club officials and worked with prosecutors to develop criminal claims against the employee, who pleaded guilty in April 2018 to embezzling more than $1 million.
 Read more here.
 In 2016, Dulce represented Howard Root, the former CEO of Vascular Solutions, in a landmark federal trial in Texas on felony charges for alleged violations of FDA restrictions against off-label promotion.
 The month-long trial raised significant questions about the constitutional limits of the FDA’s authority and resulted in a complete acquittal.
 Read more here.

 In addition to investigations and trials, Dulce also works with business clients to help them avoid future problems.
 She develops compliance plans, leads employee training programs and conducts acquisition due diligence in global transactions with potential corruption risks.